jolie/website/www/content/documentation/getting_started/behavior_and_deployment.md

 <div class="code" src="behaviour_and_deployment_client_deployment.ol"></div>

-The wwo declarations are very similar: they share the same of location, protocol, and interface.
+The two declarations are very similar: they share the same of location, protocol, and interface.

 ## Putting it all together